One Stop Solution For All Your Sintered Metal Filtration Need

 The reason is that during the manufacturing process, the metals tend to bond at temperatures, which are way below the melting point.

-So this definitely leads to a strong sintered metal filter which can withstand intense heat as well as a variety of harsh conditions.
+So this definitely leads to a strong sintered metal filter that can withstand intense heat as well as a variety of harsh conditions.

 Can a Sintered Metal Filter Continue to Work Even when the Conditions are Freezing?